Wednesday 24 November 2021, 5–7pm, Rose Studio Theatre, Kingston upon Thames

 Wednesday 13 January 2021, 6pm–7.15pm

-Lisa Baraitser's talk, the following discussion led by Kingston PhD students Anna Johnson and Katie Hall, and a concluding Q&A will explore the complexities of failure and its possible relations to practices of care, politics, ethics, time, creativity and more.
+Lisa Baraitser's talk, the subsequent discussion led by Kingston PhD students Anna Johnson and Katie Hall, and a concluding Q&A will explore the complexities of failure and its possible relations to practices of care, politics, ethics, time, creativity and more.

 Lisa Baraitser is Professor of Psychosocial Theory at Birkbeck, University of London.
 She is the author of Maternal Encounters: The Ethics of Interruption (Routledge, 2009) and Enduring Time (Bloomsbury 2017), and has written widely on motherhood, psychoanalysis, care and time.
 She is currently co-PI on the Wellcome Trust-funded project Waiting Times, that investigates the relation between time and care in health contexts.
 She is a psychoanalyst, and member of the Institute of Psychoanalysis, London.